gumaerc-testorg/7.014-spring-2005/content/pages/unit-questions.md

 Why is it important that the nutrients cycle through the biosphere?

-The flux of CO2 to the atmosphere due to human activities is only a small fraction of the flux due to global respiration.
-Why, then, is it causing a significant increase in the reservoir of CO2 in the atmosphere?
+The flux of CO{{< sub "2" >}} to the atmosphere due to human activities is only a small fraction of the flux due to global respiration.
+Why, then, is it causing a significant increase in the reservoir of CO{{< sub "2" >}} in the atmosphere?

 {{< tdclose >}}